Image

 A warning comes over the speaker from the pilot of our plane that took off from Tahiti three hours ago: “We’ll arrive at Nuku Hiva in a few minutes and will experience some turbulence before landing.”

-Reminiscent of a pilgrimage
+The Marquesas Islands, reminiscent of a pilgrimage

+The journey begins here.
 Nuku Hiva is one of the three airports in the Marquesas Islands, along with Ua Huka and Hiva Oa.

 It was a bumpy arrival.
 But the ATR 72 made it through without a problem and landed at the Nuku A Taha airport, also known as Deserted Land.
 The name fits.
 I expected even more pronounced lushness than in the Society Islands—this is a steppe.
 The sun darts beneath a band of dark clouds.
 The deserted land is then bathed in sun and rain.
 We stand there, motionless in the face of this unbelievable beauty.
-The light just feels different in the Marquesas.
+The light just feels different here.

 Conquering the Polynesian Triangle